 2013: The walk was renamed the Canberra Walking Festival and expanded to include 4 events over 3 days: a Friday Welcome Walk and Reception to introduce our interstate and international visitors to the Parliamentary Triangle, a Marathon and Loop the Lake Challenge (with flexible start times and distances) on Saturday and Sunday Circuit options that follow the previous 5, 10, 20 and 30 km route designs.
 2013 was a big year for Canberra celebrating its Centenary and a big year for the walk with Kathleen and Harry Berg being awarded Medals of the Order of Australia (OAMs) in the Queen’s Birthday Honour’s List for their service to recreational walking – truly worthy recipients after being the driving forces behind the event for 22+ years.

 2016: Canberra Walking Festival celebrated the 25th Canberra Two Day Medal Walk.
 A point-to-point route was offered for the first time, with walkers completing a section of the Centenary Trail on Saturday.
 A number of pre- and post-Festival walks were also offered to showcase the best of Canberra.
-CTDW obtaining a Health Promotion Innovation Fund grant which paid for bus transportation to the start of the point-to-point walks, plus some much needed publicity to build awareness of the event within Canberra and Australia.
+CTDW obtained a Health Promotion Innovation Fund grant which paid for bus transportation to the start of the point-to-point walks, plus some much needed publicity to build awareness of the event within Canberra and Australia.
 A new medal system was introduced, with medals to be presented to participating walkers each year (when walking both days of the weekend).

 2016: A separate not-for-profit national association was formed (AussieWalk IVV) to grow IVV in Australia.
 This new association has taken over management of the year round walks across Australia.
 CTDW is a member of AussieWalk IVV.
 Australia, through AussieWalk IVV is now a National Member of the IVV, following the IVV Congress in Brazil in November.